You may appear to be managing on the outside, but internally feel overwhelmed, stuck, or exhausted.

 Start with one session and see how it feels.

+Psychotherapy is not covered by OHIP.
 However, many private insurance plans do provide coverage for services provided by a Registered Psychotherapist (Qualifying).

 Before booking, check with your provider to confirm:

-If psychotherapy is covered
+Whether psychotherapy is covered

-Whether a Registered Psychotherapist (Qualifying) is an eligible provider
+If a Registered Psychotherapist (Qualifying) is an eligible provider

 Yes, psychotherapy is confidential.
 Everything you share is kept private and secure.
+However, I'm legally required to break confidentiality in Ontario if:

 You indicate that you or someone else is in imminent danger